ttttonyhe/ttttonyhe/README.md

 ---

 ### :building_construction:&nbsp; Currently Building
 [Snapod](https://twitter.com/Snapodcast), an independent podcast hosting platform.
+(In the process of transforming into a Web 3.0 App :rocket:)
 + Join the waitlist at [snapodcast.com →](https://www.snapodcast.com)
 + Join the [Snapod community →](https://github.com/orgs/Snapodcast/discussions)
 + Take a look at our [Product Hunt →](https://www.producthunt.com/posts/snapod-beta) page